xuankimtran/docs-1/pages/katalon-testcloud/integrate-testcloud-with-testops.md

 > Requirements:
 >
-> You have activated the TestCloud Trial Period.
+> You have activated Katalon TestCloud (trial period).
 Contact us at success@katalon.com for detailed information.

-Once you have joined the TestCloud Trial Period, we will enable TestCloud in your TestOps account.
+Once you have joined Katalon TestCloud (trial period), we will enable TestCloud in your TestOps account.
 You can then schedule your test runs on a TestCloud environment.

 > Notes:
 >